Nazik3113/mysql_replication/README.md

 ## It's working!!

-To see if our cluster is working we can run to other `.sh` files.
+To see if our cluster is working we can run two other `.sh` files.

 ```bash
 bash create_test_table.sh